kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 <i class="fa-brands fa-github"></i> [Github]()]{.smaller}
 :::::
 <br> <!--Increase vertical spacing.-->

-The styling like font size and text-alignment is accomplished using CSS."
+The styling, like font size and text-alignment, is accomplished using CSS."
 With a look of accomplishment, Sol ended his narration and asked me whether I honestly wanted to hear how the PDF version was generated.
-When I nodded in eager assent, he said he would take up the thread on another day.
+When I nodded in eager agreement, he said he would take up the thread on another day.

 ## The route to PDF

 "The single most important difference between HTML on the one hand, and PDF and `.docx` on the other is that the latter two are bound to a physical paper size.
 The maximum width of text in these two formats are constrained by the type of paper used.
-I will assume either A4 or US letter sizes for the output.
+I will assume either [A4](https://en.wikipedia.org/wiki/ISO_216#A_series) or [US letter](https://en.wikipedia.org/wiki/Letter_(paper_size)) sizes for the output.

 "The second aspect of these latter two formats is that the requisite font must reside on the device generating the output.
-Moreover it is possible, with some effort, to [embed]() the fonts within the document so that another person viewing the document on another device _without_ the fonts on his or her system can still see document with the intended fonts."
+Moreover it is possible, with some effort, to [embed the fonts](https://en.wikipedia.org/wiki/Font_embedding) within the document so that another person viewing the document on another device _without_ the fonts on his or her system can still view the document with precisely the intended fonts."

 With this preamble, Sol started on his story of how he got the PDF version of the résumé.

 ### Does the font exist on my desktop?

-He said he used a combination of Pandoc and the TeX/LaTeX typesetting eco-system to generate the PDF.
-A very important first step was to confirm that the desired glyphs are indeed provided by the font in question.
-For that, Sol used `albatross`.
-This utility may be invoked either with the Unicode glyph itself as argument, or with the Unicode code point prefixed either as `0x` or as `U+`.
+He said he used a combination of Pandoc and the [TeX/LaTeX](https://www.tug.org/begin.html) typesetting eco-system to generate the PDF.
+A very important first step was to confirm that the desired glyphs were indeed provided by the font in question.
+For that, Sol used [`albatross`](https://ctan.org/pkg/albatross?lang=en).
+This utility may be invoked either with the Unicode glyph itself as argument, or with the Unicode code point prefixed with either `0x` or `U+`.

-Sol tried the `albatross U+f3cd` and got `Font Awesome 6 Free Solid` as the only result.
-But when he typed `albatross 0xf0e0` he got a total of seven fonts, including `Font Awesome 6 Free Regular` which he intended to use.
-This underscored the importance of the need to specify the font to be used to avoid the same glyphs from a different font, possibly with an incompatible style, or worse, of an entirely different glyph as well because the location is the PUA area of the font.
+Sol tried `albatross U+f3cd` (for the `mobile-screen-button`) and got `Font Awesome 6 Free Solid` as the only result.
+But when he typed `albatross 0xf0e0` (for the `envelope`) he got a total of seven fonts, including `Font Awesome 6 Free Regular` and also `Font Awesome 6 Free Solid`.
+This was why one should  specify the font to be used---to avoid the same glyphs from a different font, possibly with an incompatible style, or worse, of an entirely different glyph as well, because the glyph is in the PUA area of the font.

 The results he got were sufficient for Sol to write the following fragments in LaTeX: